drcano/cse15l-lab-reports/lab4.md

 output: ![Image](testfail.jpg)

 comments: For this process, the `ieng6-203` server didn't allow the `javac` command to be ran so I exited and reconnected to the `ieng6-201` server so that the jUnit tests could finally compile and still fail.
-To run our jUnit tests, I entered the `lab7` directory created by the `git clone` command and then used the `test.sh` file to run the jUnit tests with the command `bash test.sh`
+To run our jUnit tests, I entered the `lab7` directory created by the `git clone` command using the command `cd lab7` and then used the `test.sh` file to run the jUnit tests with the command `bash test.sh`

 ### Edit the code file to fix the failing test
 input: `vim ListExamples.java` -> `/index1` -> `<n>` (x9) -> `<e>` -> `<r>` -> `2` -> `:wq!`